Sample Collection and Transport Guidelines

 These are general rules that apply to most samples submitted to PHSA Laboratories, BCCDC Public Health Laboratory via Health Units, courier or authorized persons.

-Transportation of Samples
+Transportation of samples

 By courier or authorized persons: